The metallicity dependence and evolutionary times of merging binary black holes: Combined constraints from individual gravitational-wave detections and the stochastic background: Results

 To illustrate why current upper limits on the gravitational-wave background are not yet informative, we show the expected $\Omega(f)$ from the posterior samples of the joint analysis using both direct detections and stochastic background constraints in the right-hand side of Figure \ref{fig:mergerRateO3samples}.
 We compare these samples with the $2\sigma$ O3 power-law integrated sensitivity curve (PI curve), which illustrates the sensitivity to an isotropic gravitational-wave background \citep{Thrane_2013}.
 Approximately, spectra lying above the PI curve are typically detectable with a signal-to-noise ratio $\ge1$, while spectra lying below have a signal-to-noise ratio $<1$.
 As can be seen, none of the posterior samples for $\Omega(f)$ are within reach of the PI curve, illustrating that we do not expect additional information from the gravitational-wave background contribution to the likelihood.

 Note that our results rely on our fairly strong systematic choice of a fixed star formation rate.
-As a check on the corresponding systematic uncertainty inherent in our results, we repeat this analysis in App.~\ref{app:resultsVangioni} for an alternative star formation rate given by \cite{10.1093/mnras/stu2600}.
+As a check on the corresponding systematic uncertainty inherent in our results, we repeat this analysis in App.~\ref{app:resultsVangioni} for an alternative star formation rate given by \cite{10.1093/mnras/stu2600}, illustrating that our main conclusions remain unaltered when assuming a different star formation rate.
+The stellar metallicity distribution in Eq. \eqref{eq:metallicity_equation} represents an additional systematic uncertainty in our analysis.
+Although we use a fit provided by \cite{2006ApJ...638L..63L} in this work, more modern fits have recently been proposed \citep[e.g.,][]{2021MNRAS.508.4994C, van_Son_2023}.
+Future work will assess the impact of the choice of metallicity distribution on our results.